ds-modules/IAS-150/README.md

 **Graduate Student Researcher: Isabel García Valdivia**

-The goal of this module is to exame a data set that the UN produces that explores the migrant stock and population of countries.
+The goal of this module is to examine a data set that the UN produces that explores the migrant stock and population of countries.

 **Developers**: Alex Almond, Jordan Jomsky